Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Conclusion

 \section{Conclusion}

 We developed a composite model to collectively estimate block MVs for multiple block sizes using a multi-stage CNN.
 The resulting CBT-Net model was trained on a database of frame-triplets created from publicly available video sources to support a hierarchical bidirectional inter prediction structure commonly used in hybrid codecs.
 We trained the CBT-Net model instances using a MS-SSIM based loss function in order to favor the perceptual quality of motion compensated frame predictions over pixelwise prediction errors traditionally used as block matching criteria.
-The prediction errors attained by the trained CBT-Net model were shown to be comparable to widely used block matching algorithms like DS and ARPS that have significantly higher computational complexity.
-The proposed framework was applied to AV1 encoding, where substituting the integer motion search of the SVT-AV1 encoder with the trained CBT-Net model resulted in average BD-rates of -1.70\% and -1.52\% with respect to MS-SSIM and VMAF, respectively, while attaining faster encoding speeds.
-This RD performance gain establishes the efficacy of our approach in improving the perceptual quality of the encoded videos, which is further substantiated by visual comparisons.
+The proposed framework was applied to AV1 encoding, where substituting the integer motion search of the SVT-AV1 encoder with the trained CBT-Net model resulted in average BD-rates of -1.73\% and \mbox{-1.31\%} with respect to MS-SSIM and VMAF, respectively, outperforming the corresponding gains obtained using the ARPS based block matching algorithm for motion estimation.
+Our approach also attained faster encoding speeds as compared to the HME baseline and ARPS.
+The RD performance gain establishes the efficacy of our approach in improving the perceptual quality of the encoded videos, which is further substantiated by visual comparisons.
 As a pertinent future direction, the extension of our current framework to capture more complicated motion types that cannot be accounted for by simple block translations might be considered.